 The move to digitize patient health information has made the health care system faster and more efficient.
 As a direct downside, medical identity theft has been on the rise.
 A survey conducted by the Medical Identity Fraud Alliance indicated that 60 percent of medical theft victims’ information was fraudulently used by someone closely related.
 The victims had either voluntarily shared their insurance information with a friend or family member or had their information stolen by someone close to them prior to the fraudulent act.
 In other cases, insurance and medical files may be accessed and stolen by hackers.

 Legal counsel for health care fraud charges

 In some cases, a person may be unexpectedly charged with health care fraud without intending to commit a crime.
 For example, a person may use his or her family member’s insurance card to obtain medical treatment under the consent and advice of the family member and without knowing that doing so constitutes a federal crime.
 In other cases, a medical office employee may incorrectly bill insurance companies at the request of his or her employer without knowing he or she is misrepresenting the service the patient received.
-In any case, a Fort Lauderdale health care fraud defense lawyer may be able to help people who are accused of health care fraud minimize the potentially devastating impact of a charge that may carry very severe consequences if convicted in federal court.
+In any case, a Naples or Fort Lauderdale health care fraud attorney may be able to help the accused and minimize the potentially devastating impact of a charge that may carry very severe consequences if convicted in federal court.